sara-sabr/ITStrategy/_pages/en/product-fw-guidance.md

 Because some work between the cross-branch product team will not be projectized, and so will not require to be brought to those Corporate authorities, some level of assurance is needed that those responsibilities are still being upheld.

 It is expected that a product team will need to have high maturity in project management, _Agile_ methodologies, and _product_ management.
-This IITB Directive strives to provide as much flexibility to product teams on how they will organize internally by no prescribing any methodologies.
+This IITB Directive strives to provide as much flexibility to product teams on how they will organize internally by not prescribing any methodologies.
 Whether it be SCRUM, Kanban, or more traditional business-functional-technical specification, it does not matter to Corporate oversight.
 However, certain roles and their associated responsibilities are still expected regardless of which methodology is used.

-Section 5.2 of the IITB Directive lists the different roles that must be assigned to members of the product teams.
+[Section 5.2](product-fw-directive.html#roles-and-responsibilities) of the IITB Directive lists the different roles that must be assigned to members of the product teams.

 Depending on the scale of the product, a single person may fulfill more than one role.
 That person is still identified for each role so that external teams (such as project team) know who to contact for a particular topic.

 Although the roles of Head of Product, Product Manager, and Product Owner is expected to sit on the Program side, their activities are expected to heavily involve IT managers.
-The Product’s strategy, roadmap, and scope of releases all require being informed with IT considerations so to remain realistic, achievable, and sustainable (e.g. timely remediation of technical debt).
+The Product's strategy, roadmap, and scope of releases all require being informed with IT considerations so to remain realistic, achievable, and sustainable (e.g. timely remediation of technical debt).

 An optional dashboard for Product Managers and Owners to use in order to help quantify the types of work being managed, and so help with IT Manager communications, is the monthly workload distribution dashboard.